I strive to provide helpful information, including smart and fun methods for solving everyday problems.

 Read ahead for both versions (the allspice version and the ground cloves version), each of which allows you to easily turn a plain boxed cake mix into something really special.

-This is a Decades-old, Tried, True, Tested Recipe from McCormick Spice Co.
+A Decades-Old, Tried and True, Tested Recipe From McCormick Spice Co.

 Many years ago, I was throwing a dinner party for my brother, who had just become engaged.
-The dinner party was to be the first meeting of our parents and his fiancé's parents -- so I wanted everything to go just right.
+The dinner party was to be the first meeting of our parents and his fiancé's parents—so I wanted everything to go just right.
 I remember the menu included roasted salmon with ginger, and I was stumped as to the perfect dessert to serve.
-The day of the dinner party, I decided the perfect dessert for this meal was spice cake with cream cheese frosting.
-I was in the thick of cooking and cleaning, and didn't have time to make a cake from scratch.
+On the day of the dinner party, I decided the perfect dessert for this meal was a spice cake with cream cheese frosting.
+I was in the thick of cooking and cleaning and didn't have time to make a cake from scratch.
 I did have a yellow cake mix and a spice rack stocked with an array of little glass bottles, so it seemed perhaps a spice cake was possible.

-This McCormick recipe is tried, true and tested, surely by McCormick before they printed it on their spice tins, but also by me -- many times!
+This McCormick recipe is tried, true, and tested, surely by McCormick before they printed it on their spice tins, but also by me—many times!
 The spice amounts are just right.
 They add plenty of flavor to the cake, yet are in amounts delicate enough to allow the buttery taste of a yellow cake mix, as well as buttery frosting, to shine through.
-This cake and its mixture of spices is even better when topped with cream cheese frosting, brown sugar frosting, caramel frosting or a simple vanilla buttercream frosting, with cream cheese being my personal favorite.
-At the bottom of this article is a recipe for basic cream cheese frosting -- you'll find it quick, easy and delicious.
+This cake and its mixture of spices are even better when topped with cream cheese frosting, brown sugar frosting, caramel frosting, or a simple vanilla buttercream frosting, with cream cheese being my personal favorite.
+At the bottom of this article is a recipe for basic cream cheese frosting—you'll find it quick, easy, and delicious.

 - 1 boxed cake mix, yellow, white or vanilla